 Growth Rate

-Plants grow at a moderate rate of 12 to 18 inches per year under ideal growing conditions of deep, moist, loamy soil and with partial shade.
-Growth rate will be much slower in dry soil and full sun.
+Plants grow at a moderate rate of 12 to 18 inches per year under ideal growing conditions of partial shade plus deep, moist, loamy soil.
+The growth rate will be much slower in dry soil and full sun.

 Ornamental Features

-Sweetshrub flowers have a sweet, fruity scent often described as pineapple, strawberry, melon, banana or bubble gum.
-Scent is highly variable from plant to plant, and some have little fragrance or even an objectionable odor.
-To ensure a pleasantly-scented plant, either buy while in bloom, propagate by cuttings from a fragrant plant, or purchase a named cultivar known for good fragrance.
+Sweetshrub flowers have a sweet, fruity scent, often described as pineapple, strawberry, melon, banana or bubble gum.
+The fragrance is most potent when flowers first open and temperatures are warm.
+The scent varies from plant to plant.
+Some have little fragrance or even an objectionable odor.
+To ensure a pleasantly scented plant, either buy while in bloom, propagate by cuttings from a fragrant plant, or purchase a named cultivar known for good fragrance.

-Flowers are long lasting on the shrub and also make good cut flowers.
-They can also be dried and added to potpourri.
-All other plant parts are fragrant also, with the leaves, seed pods and bark having a spicy scent when crushed.
+The flowers are long-lasting on the shrub and make good cut flowers.
+They can be dried and added to potpourri.
+All other plant parts are fragrant, with the leaves, seed pods, and bark having a spicy scent when crushed.

-Pods often persist throughout the winter and/or into the following spring.
+Pods often persist throughout the winter and into the following spring.
 The seeds are poisonous, but only if eaten in large quantities.
-They do not have an appealing edible appearance.

 Landscape Use

-Sweetshrub naturally grows as an understory shrub in mixed deciduous forests, along streams and in moist woodlands.
-Although it is easy to grow and adaptable, it’s ideal growing conditions are similar to those of its native habitats.
+Sweetshrub naturally grows as an understory shrub in mixed deciduous forests, along streams, and in moist woodlands.
+Although it is easy to grow and adaptable, the ideal growing conditions should be similar to its native habitats.
 For best results, plant sweetshrub in moist, well-drained, loamy soil, ideally in dappled or part shade.
+It can tolerate sandy soils and drought with extra care.
 It is not salt tolerant.

-Plants can be propagated by seed, but be aware that seedlings may vary from the parent plant in scent and other characteristics.
-Collect seeds in fall as pod color changes from green to brown.
+Plants can be propagated by seed, but be aware that seedlings may vary in scent and other characteristics from the parent plant.
+Collect seeds in the fall as the pod color changes from green to brown.
 Seeds from older pods rarely sprout.
-Either plant seeds immediately in an outdoor bed, or store seeds in a refrigerator for 3 months before planting.
+Plant the seeds immediately in an outdoor bed or store seeds in a refrigerator for 3 months before planting.

+Plants grown from cuttings have the advantage of retaining the features of the parent plant.
+For best results, take cuttings in July, lightly scrape the cuttings on one side and dip them in a rooting hormone powder.
+Then, place cuttings in sand or a sandy rooting media.
 Cultivars vary in how well they root from cuttings.
-However, cutting grown plants have the advantage of retaining the features of the parent plant.
-For best results, take cuttings in July, lightly scrape the cuttings on one side and dip in talc-based rooting material.
-Place cuttings in sand or a sandy rooting media.

 Problems